snotskie/ttrpg/md/index.md

 You may not choose to automatically succeed Checks this way while determining the Focal Action of Endeavors (described later in this chapter).

-### Spark Checks
+### Spark Rolls

 When two of a character's Stats use the same die, those Stats are "balanced."

-You may spend $2$ dice from your pool of Blessing Dice of the same worth to perform a Spark Check instead of a Basic Check, which combines the dice of two balanced Stats into a single group, such as $2d6$ formed from two balanced Stats using a $d6$ each.
-These Spark Checks represent a character's momentary "spark," that hint of magic or ability to achieve amazing feats, that penchant for pulling out surprising wins, and so on.
+When rolling a Stat Die, you may spend $2$ dice from your pool of Blessing Dice of the same worth to perform a Spark roll instead, which combines the dice of two balanced Stats into a single group, such as $2d6$ formed from two balanced Stats using a $d6$ each.
+These Spark rolls represent a character's momentary "spark," that hint of magic or ability to achieve amazing feats, that penchant for pulling out surprising wins, and so on.
 These "sparks" are what allow characters to perform far beyond what is normally possible by the laws of nature, limited only by their imagination&mdash;and ability to control powerful and strange forces!

-Any bonuses or effects that would apply to the balanced Stats used in the Spark Check also apply to the Spark Check itself.
+Any bonuses or effects that would apply to the balanced Stats used in the Spark roll also apply to the Spark roll itself.

-You can decide to turn a Basic Check into a Spark Check before or after you've made your first roll for the Check.
+You can decide to turn a roll into a Spark roll before or after you've made your first roll for the action.

 For example, when you roll your first $1$ on the die, you can decide to take extra advantage of this opportunity.
 If you do, pay the Blessing Die cost to Spark, roll your second die, then reroll both for the bump, and add it all together.